US: Federal judge suspends near-total abortion ban in Texas | DW | 07.10.2021

 Conservatives have long sought to have Roe v.
 Wade overturned.

-In December, the US Supreme Court will hear arguments in a separate case involving a Mississippi law that bans abortions after 15 weeks of pregnancy.
-Mississippi has asked the high court to overturn the 1973 precedent.
+In December, the US Supreme Court will hear arguments in a separate case involving a Mississippi law that forbids abortions after 15 weeks of pregnancy.
+Mississippi has called upon the high court to overturn the 1973 precedent.

 adi/jsi (AP, AFP, Reuters)